- Schedule & Scores

 At tryouts, each recruit will be asked to complete the skills listed below.
 Points will be awarded based on skill level.
-Come out to our Wednesday evening open practices, and we will help you work on these skills.
+Come out to our open practices on Mondays and Saturdays and we will help you work on these skills.

 Skates!
 It’s kinda hard to play roller derby without skates.
 We do have a few pairs of skates you can borrow in a VERY limited size range.
 It is recommended you bring your own skates.
 Try to borrow a friend’s or neighbors.
 We do not allow roller blades.
 Even if you don’t have skates, come on out and see what roller derby in the Triangle is all about.
 We often do strength exercises and other skills that you can participate in and you’ll be able to see what it takes to become a Carolina Rollergirl.
 Make sure you’re wearing comfortable tennis shoes!

 In order to participate in CRG open practices, you are required to wear the following protective gear: